Isolated singularities of Toda equations and cyclic Higgs bundles: Preliminary from the classical analysis

 In Definitions {\rm\ref{df;20.8.18.10}}--{\rm\ref{df;20.8.18.12}}, if $\Ibar$ is contained in $V$ and if $I$ is maximal, then $\del I\subset\nbigz(f)$.

 \begin{lem} If an interval $I$ is non-positive with respect to $f$, then $I$ is either negative or neutral with respect to $f$.
 Moreover, if $I$ is neutral with respect to $f$, then $I\cap\nbigz(f)=\emptyset$. \end{lem} \pf Let $I$ be a non-positive interval.
 Let $I\setminus\nbigz(f)=\coprod I_i$ be the decomposition into the connected components.
-If $f$ is negative (neutral) at $Q\in I_i$, then $f$ is negative at any point of $I_i$.
+The numbering $I_i$ is given in the counter-clockwise way.
+If $f$ is negative (neutral) at a point $Q\in I_i$, then $f$ is negative at any point of $I_i$.

 Let $Q\in I\cap \nbigz(f)$ such that $Q=\Ibar_i\cap \Ibar_{i+1}$.
 There exists a reduced expression $f=\sum_{\gminia\in\nbigi}f_{\gminia}$ at $Q$ as in Lemma \ref{lem;20.8.18.1}.
 Take $Q_i\in I_{i}$ and $Q_{i+1}\in I_{i+1}$.
 Suppose that $f$ is negative at $Q_i$ and neutral at $Q_{i+1}$, and we shall deduce a contradiction.
 Note that $\gminia(f,Q_i)=\max(\nbigi,\prec_{Q_i})=:\gminib$ and $\gminia(f,Q_{i+1})=\max(\nbigi,\prec_{Q_{i+1}})=0$.
 We obtain $|\gminib|^{-1}\Re(\gminib)(Q)=0$.
 If $Q_{i+1}$ is sufficiently close to $Q$, we obtain $|\gminib|^{-1}\Re(\gminib)(Q_{i+1})>0$, i.e., $0\prec_{Q_{i+1}}\gminib$.
 It contradicts $\gminib\prec_{Q_{i+1}}0$.
 Therefore, if $f$ is negative at $Q_{i}$, then $f$ is negative at $Q_{i+1}$.
 If $f$ is neutral at $Q_i$, then $f$ is neutral at $Q_{i+1}$, and moreover we obtain $\nbigi=\{0\}$.
 Then, we easily obtain the claim of the lemma.